 Yoga Therapy In Rishikesh India

-Yoga is so beneficial for the health in ways that modern health science is just beginning to understand this.
+Yoga is so beneficial for health in ways that modern health science is just beginning to understand this.
 Even though it has been applied with therapeutic intention for thousands of years, Yoga Therapy is only just now emerging as a discipline in itself.
-More health care practitioners are starting to include yogic techniques in their approach to healing — and more yoga teachers give a therapeutic intention to their teaching.
+More healthcare practitioners are starting to include yogic techniques in their approach to healing — and more yoga teachers give a therapeutic intention to their teaching.
 People who have never tried yoga before are starting to consider including Yoga in their treatment plan.

 Yoga Styles